 1. Honda Civic

-(Check out the full list of all 133 cars sold in Canada by clicking here.)
+Feel free to check out the full list of all 133 cars sold in Canada by clicking here.

 Insuring your new ride